AuroraEditor/AuroraEditor/README.md

   </tr>
 </table>

+## How To install Aurora Editor?

+# Enable snaps on elementary OS and install Aurora Editor
+Snaps are applications packaged with all their dependencies to run on all popular Linux distributions from a single build.
+They update automatically and roll back gracefully.

+Snaps are discoverable and installable from the Snap Store, an app store with an audience of millions.

+# Enable snapd
+Snap can be installed on elementary OS from the command line.
+Open Terminal from the Applications launcher and type the following:

+sudo apt update
+sudo apt install snapd

+Either log out and back in again, or restart your system, to ensure snap’s paths are updated correctly.

+# Install Aurora Editor
+To install Aurora Editor, simply use the following command:

+sudo snap install aurora-editor

 ## Community

 Join our community on [Discord](https://discord.gg/5aecJ4rq9D) or [Slack](https://join.slack.com/t/auroraeditor/shared_invite/zt-1fti1r72d-8mWmJsj279vDV~YdKhcUEA) where we discuss and collaborate on all things of Aurora Editor.